camberdynamics/Zoho-CRM-bulk-APIs-for-Mass-Update/README.md

 ### 13. GET FILE ID FROM THE UPLOAD & RUN THE BULK WRITE
-- Finally, get the file ID from the upload API call and run the bulk write API to mass update all the records
+- Finally, get the file ID from the upload API call and run the bulk write API to mass update the records

 ```javascript
 	// 13.
 GET FILE ID FROM THE UPLOAD & RUN THE BULK WRITE